 Some riders, especially those with prostate considerations, find a noseless saddle design more comfortable.
 If that's you, consider this best bike seat for men and people assigned male at birth (AMAB).

-It features high-density foam gel padding for comfort that lasts for miles.
-It's also a cinch to adjust the spacing of the seat pads to suit your unique shape and preferences.
+It features high-density foam gel padding for comfort that lasts for miles, and it's a cinch to adjust the spacing of the seat pads.
+Then, if you plan to stow your bike for the winter, you can move this saddle to a stationary bike for comfortable indoor rides.
+(FYI, not all bike saddles work with stationary bikes.)

 8. Best for Women: Terry Butterfly Cromoly Saddle